ervanalb/keygen/README.md

 ## How it Works
 1. Get some nice pictures of the side and tip of your key.
 I recommend a flatbed scanner.
-2. Trace the key outline, warding, and embossing in Inkscape
+2. Trace the key outline, warding, and engraving in Inkscape
 3. Use the provided Inkscape plugin to convert the paths to OpenSCAD polygons.
 4. Look up online the various parameters of your key, such as plug diameter, cut depths and locations.